jakels19/CS326-final-jaas/docs/milestone2.md

 **Aaron Tsui** - Worked on and completed signup features with ejs, completed signup endpts, Troubleshooted port and deploying problems

-**Shaham Zahir** - Worked on the server, income features with ejs, and various errors we came across using Heroku
+**Shaham Zahir** - Worked on the server and  income features with ejs